influxdata/docs-v2/content/influxdb/v2.1/reference/glossary.md

 ### regular expressions

 Regular expressions (regex or regexp) are patterns used to match character combinations in strings.

+### rejected points

+In a batch of data, points that InfluxDB couldn't write to a bucket.
+Field type conflicts are a common cause of rejected points.

 ### retention period
 The duration of time that a bucket retains data.